-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. The condensed consolidated balance sheet as of September 30, 2005, condensed consolidated statements of operations for the three and nine months ended September 30, 2005 and 2004, condensed consolidated statements of comprehensive loss for the three and nine months ended September 30, 2005 and 2004 and the condensed consolidated statements of cash flows for the nine months ended September 30, 2005 and 2004 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which we consider necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
-The condensed consolidated balance sheet at December 31, 2004 has been derived from audited financial statements.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. The condensed consolidated balance sheet as of March 31, 2006, condensed consolidated statements of operations, comprehensive loss, and cash flows for the three months ended March 31, 2006 and 2005, are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which we consider necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
+The condensed consolidated balance sheet at December 31, 2005 has been derived from audited financial statements.